 - More variations in placing different email elements

-If there is a text or call-to-action button in your email template as an image file, subscribers won’t be able to read or engage in your campaign without unblocking the images first.
+If there is a text or call-to-action button in your email template as an image file, subscribers won’t be able to read or engage with your campaign without unblocking the images first.

 - Less time-consuming

-Using inline embedded images you will need to spend less time building your email campaign, because you will be able to use images as a substitute for part of the content and won’t have to duplicate messages in image and text to ensure safe delivery of content.
+Using inline embedded images you will need to spend less time building your email campaign because you will be able to use images as a substitute for part of the content and won’t have to duplicate messages in image and text to ensure safe content delivery.

 A picture can speak a thousand words.
 Include images in your email to make your message more focused and clear for your subscribers.
 Avoid long explanations; include images that explain everything by themselves!